openebs/mayastor-docs/quickstart/deploy-mayastor.md

 ## Installation via helm

 {% hint style="info" %}
-Installing Mayastor via the Helm chart sets the storageClass parameters, both for Loki's central log storage and for etcd's StatefulSets, as defaults.
-To provision a hostPath PV, make the following changes in the values.yaml file:
+Installing Mayastor via the Helm chart sets the StorageClass as 'default' for Loki and etcd StatefulSets.
+This will work in clusters which have a StorageClass named 'default'.
+If there is no 'default' StorageClass in the cluster, storage provisioning will fail for Loki and etcd.
+In such cases, one can change the StorageClass to 'manual' which will provision a PersistentVolume of type hostPath.
+To do this, make the following changes in the `values.yaml` file:
 - loki.persistence.storageClassName: manual
 - etcd.persistence.storageClassName: manual
 {% endhint %}